Kratom is an evergreen tree indigenous to Southeast Asia.

 While kratom can be helpful, it will only mitigate some of the many uncomfortable symptoms.

 Kratom is more effective for people overcoming opioid addiction.
 It triggers opioid receptors similarly to how opiates do.
-This directly mitigates the effects of withdrawal from opiate drugs and can be used to help people wean off prescription or illicit opiates.
+This directly mitigates withdrawal effects from opiate drugs and can be used to help people wean off prescription or illicit opiates.

 Let’s explore some of the ways kratom can help alleviate the side effects of benzo withdrawal: